Jayeshkushwaha/InvestmentTrackerSQL/README.md

-# Created InvestmentTracker App Using AsyncStorage.
+# Created InvestmentTracker App Using Sql.